inductiva/inductiva/docs-sources/delft3d/flow-wave.md

 ## Prerequisites
 Download the required files [here](https://svn.oss.deltares.nl/repos/delft3d/branches/releases/7545/examples/03_flow-wave/) and save them to a folder named `03_flow-wave`.

-**Notes:** To download the files run `svn checkout https://svn.oss.deltares.nl/repos/delft3d/branches/releases/7545/examples/03_flow-wave/`
+**Notes:** To download the files run `svn checkout https://svn.oss.deltares.nl/repos/delft3d/branches/releases/7545/examples/03_flow-wave/` on your terminal.

-## Creating your simulation script
+## Creating Your Simulation Script

-This kind of simulations is a bit more complex than the previous ones.
-In this case, we need to execute two commands at at the same time, d_hydro and wave.exe.
-In order to do that, we will use a shell script to run both commands.
+This type of simulation is a bit more complex than the previous ones, as it requires running two components simultaneously: `d_hydro` for the flow module and `wave.exe` for the wave module.
+To manage this, we’ll create a shell script that launches both commands together.

-Create a file named `run_sim.sh` in the `03_flow-wave` folder with the following content:
+Create a file named `run_sim.sh` in the `03_flow-wave` directory with the following content:

 ```bash
 #!/bin/bash